kartavyaraj/Python_SQL_PowerBI_Project-Box_Office_Insights_Dashboard/README.md

 ## Conclusion

-This **Box Office Insights Dashboard** project demonstrates my proficiency in data cleaning using Python (Pandas), SQL-based analysis, and interactive visualization using Power BI.
+This **Box Office Data Analysis & Insights Dashboard** project demonstrates my proficiency in data cleaning using Python (Pandas), SQL-based analysis, and interactive visualization using Power BI.
 It showcases my ability to:

 1. Preprocess, clean, and transform large box-office datasets using Python (Pandas) — handling missing values, removing duplicates, and creating calculated columns for accurate analysis.